 3 May 2012

-The Eradication of Slavery (UK Company Supply Chains) Bill would require UK retailers and manufacturers to publish annual statements about the steps they are taking to root out slavery, human trafficking and exploitation in their direct supply chains.
-It also requires large firms to share information with customers about these measures and would provide protections and rights for victims of slavery.
+This bill would require UK retailers and manufacturers to publish annual statements detailing the steps they take to eradicate slavery, human trafficking and exploitation in their direct supply chains.
+It would also require large retailers and manufacturers to provide customers with information about these measures, and it would provide protections and rights for victims of slavery.

 Generated 21 February 2026